Mount Etna: Modern-day eruptions (1923–present)

+1991–1993 eruption

 The 1991–1993 eruption saw the town of Zafferana Etnea threatened by advancing lava flows, but diversion efforts, including Operation Hot Rock, saved the town with the loss of only one building a few hundred metres from its margin.
 Initial measures involved constructing earth barriers perpendicular to the flow direction, in the hope that the eruption would end before the artificial basins behind the barriers filled.
 When the lava eventually overran these defenses, engineers turned to explosives near the source of the flow to disrupt a highly efficient lava tube system that carried lava up to 7 km downslope without significant cooling.
 A major explosion on 23 May 1992 destroyed the tube and diverted the lava into a new artificial channel far from Zafferana, making it unlikely that a long lava tube could re-form quickly.
 Shortly after the blasting, the eruption’s output declined, and for the remainder of the eruption (until 30 March 1993) lava never again advanced near the town.

 The Rifugio Sapienza is near the site of a cable car station which had previously been destroyed in the 1983 eruption; it has now been rebuilt.
 Following a slow and non-destructive lava outflow on the upper southeastern flank between September 2004 and March 2005, intense eruptions occurred at the Southeast Crater in July–December 2006.
 These were followed by four episodes of lava fountaining, again at the Southeast Crater, on 29 March, 11 April, 29 April and 7 May 2007.
 Ash emissions and Strombolian explosions started from a vent on the eastern side of the Southeast Crater in mid-August 2007.